opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/architecture.md

 ### Global architecture

-The toolkit can be splitted into five parts:
+The toolkit can be split into five parts:

  1) The Event manager: a global bus to communicate between components

  2) The data sources (data providers): they are connected to the server to get the data.
-They are represented under many types such as binary, text etc.
+They are represented by many types such as binary, text etc.

  3) The buffer: every data got from the data sources are handled by the buffer.
 It allows data synchronization and buffering